StephNereah/Haru/README.md

 #### <u>**2.
 Spotify Authorization:**</u>
   * Intergrate with Spotify Web Playback SDK.
   * User can search for music and play tracks directly through Spotify's API.
+  * Requires Spotify callback to connect to authorize user's account.

 #### <u>**3.
 Mood Selection:**</u>
   * Users can select one to three predefined moods upon login.